Etienne Aigner: Biography

+Achievments

 In 1950, he introduced his Antic Red leather open-pocket bag with angular processing (Antic Red being the brand's signature color).
-He also perfected the Aigner logo after his monogram, the "a" for Aigner shaped into a horseshoe.
+He also perfected the Aigner logo after his monogram, the "A" for Aigner shaped into a horseshoe.

 In 1959, Aigner opened his first showroom in Manhattan, New York City.

+In 1967, the brand was acquired by American dress manufacturer Jonathan Logan, and grew substantially.

 During the 1980s Aigner stretched its product range by awarding licences for watches, jewellery and eyewear.
 In 1990 licences were awarded for the womenswear and menswear collection.